abhishekapk/Udacity---Introduction-to-Machine-Learning/README.md

 # Udacity---Introduction-to-Machine-Learning
-This repository holds the notebooks from my Udacity - Introduction to Machine Learning course.
+This repository holds the notebooks from my Udacity - Introduction to Machine Learning with Tensorflow course.